ROF Bridgwater: Privatisation

 Royal Ordnance factories were privatised on 2 January 1985 and became part of the Explosive Division of Royal Ordnance Plc, later RO Defence.
 RO Defence was acquired by BAE Systems in the 1990s and was subsumed into BAE Systems Land Systems.
 The factory closed in July 2008.

+Future use of the site

-In 2017, it was bought by the merchant bank Salamanca Group in a multi-million pound deal to create Gravity - a 'low carbon smart campus' which is now a subsidiary of the Salamanca Group.
+In 2017, the site was bought by the merchant bank Salamanca Group in a multi-million pound deal to create Gravity, which was intended to be a 'smart campus' hosting 'low carbon' tenants.
+Gravity is now a subsidiary of the Salamanca Group.

-In February 2024, Tata Group confirmed it would invest £4 billion to create a battery factory, built by Agratas, on the Gravity site.
-Battery production is set to begin in 2026, with the creation of around 4,000 jobs.
+In February 2024, Tata Group confirmed it would invest £4 billion to create an electric vehicle battery factory, built by Agratas, using approximately one-half of the total area of the Gravity site.
+Battery production was set to begin in 2026, with the creation of around 4,000 jobs.

+However, as of June 2026, a permanent construction contractor had not been agreed and the latest planned production start date, January 2028, is uncertain.
+Some progress has been made.
+The gigafactory, at full capacity, was intended to consist of three identical factories, called Factory 1, 2 and 3.
+The construction company, Sir Robert McAlpine, has been erecting the steel framing for Factory 1 on the cleared site under an 'interim contract'; and much of the external cladding has been fitted.
+However, Sir Robert McAlpine was informed in June 2026 that future work will be carried out by a different type of contractor.